Travis

 You can find more details here.

-Defining different steps on different stages #
+Define different steps in different stages #

 This example has 2 build stages: